This section covers observability metrics for cloud and warehouse destinations.

 Number of events successfully transformed and forwarded for further processing.

-You can filter these metrics by source, destination, and time period (past 2 hours, 1 day, 7 days, or 30 days).
-Note that the filtering window is set to 2 hours by default.
+You can filter the above metrics by source, destination, and time period (past 2 hours, 1 day, 7 days, or 30 days).

 This site uses cookies to improve your experience while you navigate through the website.
 Out of